2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 At the end of April this year, Hong Kong licensed six virtual currency ETFs under Huaxia Hong Kong, Bosera International, and Harvest International.
 Despite facing fierce competition from similar overseas products and needing to improve trading volume, they signify Hong Kong's key position in the global crypto regulatory system.

 On December 6, the Hong Kong government announced the long-awaited stablecoin bill, laying the foundation for comprehensive regulation of fiat-backed stablecoins (FRS).
-In the future, under a legally compliant regulatory framework, Hong Kong is likely to issue a stablecoin that can be widely used in investment, trade, payments, and other scenarios.
+In the future, under a legally compliant regulatory framework, Hong Kong is likely to issue a stablecoin that can be widely used in investment, trade, payment, and other scenarios.

 Other Asia-Pacific Regions: Further Advancement of Web3 Policies and Sandbox Regulations